mpdf/mpdf.github.io/reference/mpdf-variables/autopagebreak.md

 ?>
 {% endhighlight %}

-<p class="manual_block"><b>Note: </b>This variable existed in the script before v3.1 but did not allow paging to be turned off.
-The variable was altered in mPDF 3.1 by making the first letter of the variable lowercase.</p>
+<div class="alert alert-info" role="alert"><strong>Note:</strong> This variable existed in the script before v3.1 but did not allow paging to be turned off.
+The variable was altered in mPDF 3.1 by making the first letter of the variable lowercase.</div>
 <p>&nbsp;</p>